cjkoepke/genesisprotools-docs/docs/guides/getting-started/README.md

 Genesis Pro Tools aims to streamline the development process by enforcing 3 key principles:

-- Consistency across projects
+1. Consistency across projects
-- Deployment friendliness
+2. Deployment friendliness
-- Modular composition
+3. Modular composition

-Having a suite of tools available allows **predictability in a development workflow**, and thus provides **unique opportunities for automation.**
+Having a suite of tools available that follow a similar pattern allows **predictability in a development workflow**, and thus provides **unique opportunities for automation.**

 Diminishing repetitious tasks in favor of faster and more reliable startup-time has a direct impact on profit.
 As such, many of the packages that Genesis Pro Tools offers are in the form of: